-When They Took her Power - the Rise and Tragedy of Evelyn Nesbit
+When They Took her Power - the Rise and Tragic Fall of Evelyn Nesbit

 I mentioned a few weeks ago that I am still tinkering with the idea of sort of short art book with a main character with a storyline similar to that of Olive Thomas and Evelyn Nesbit but with a happier ending.

 Unlike Olive Thomas, Evelyn Nesbit did manage to live out a full natural life, but her origin story isn't so very different.
 Evelyn Nesbit was born possibly around 1884 or 1885, but Evelyn's mother tended to add a few years of age to her daughter's age if it meant that her daughter could work.

 Evelyn's father died when she was only 10 leaving the family in a difficult financial situation.
 Her mother struggled to find work and keep her family together.
 When Evelyn was 14, she found a stable job at Pittsburgh's Wanamaker department store and shortly thereafter, Evelyn and her younger brother Howard joined her at the department store working 12 hour days.

 It wasn't long before Evelyn was noticed by an artist and soon Evelyn was making more money posing as an artist's model than she did at the department store.
 Soon she moved from the stiff, dull work of posing to working on stage as a chorus girl and later as a frontline performer.
 Her beauty and her presence were much complimented (with little mention of her acting skills).